Skip to main content

 From Mumbai adventures to a cancelled train, here’s the emotional rollercoaster we never saw coming.
 Read on to discover how our journey to Nepal ended before it even began.
 Today is 13th April — the day our long-awaited journey to Nepal was supposed to begin.
 We had planned to travel by train, packed with excitement and dreams.
 But everything came crashing down with just one heartbreaking message .
 The day started with so much hope.
 I woke up early, completed my last-minute packing, although I was feeling a bit uneasy.
 Out of nowhere, I started coughing and even vomited.
 Still, I pulled myself together, prayed like every day, took blessings, and booked a cab to the bus station.
 We boarded a bus to Mumbai, costing ₹950 for two people.
 By 5 PM, we reached Dadar, Mumbai.
 Since our train to Nepal was scheduled at 10 PM, we thought of exploring a few places to kill time.
 Unfortunately, all the places I had planned to visit remained a dream because the taxi drivers were charging crazy amo...

-Our Bangalore trip started on a slightly chaotic note.
+Bangalore Travel Day 1 – Metro, Bike Rental, Food & Real Experience Our Bangalore trip started on a slightly chaotic note.
 Thanks to a 2-hour train delay, we reached the city around 6 PM instead of the planned 4 PM.
 Frustration levels?
 High.
 Hunger levels?
 Even higher.
-To make matters worse, we had some interesting (read: annoying) co-passengers on the train.
-Picture this: a family munching nonstop like they hadn’t eaten in a month, accompanied by hyperactive kids who found endless ways to entertain (or irritate) us.
-When we finally reached Bangalore, we decided to skip cabs and autos (hello, exorbitant fares!) and took the metro instead to save both time and money.
-The metro ride from Yeshwantpur to Lalbagh set us back ₹33 per person, plus an extra ₹30 as a luggage penalty—unexpected, but okay.
-After a quick snack of a veg puff and roll outside the metro station to quiet our growling stomachs, we were on our way.
-The metro ride took about 30 minutes, and from Lalbagh station, we hopped into an auto to reach our hotel, which was 15 minutes away and co...
+To make matters worse, we had some interesting (annoying) co-passengers on the train.
+Picture this: a family munching nonstop like they hadn’t eaten in a month, along with hyperactive kids who somehow found endless ways to entertain—or irritate—everyone around them. 🚉 Arrival in Bangalore – First Impressions Despite the delay and chaos, there was still excitement as we finally arrived in Bangalore.
+Instead of opting for expensive cabs or autos, we decided to take the metro to save both time and money. 🚇 Metro Travel from Yeshwantpur to Lalbagh We took the metro from Yeshwantpur to Lalbagh, which cost ₹33 per person, along with an unexpected ₹30 luggage charge.
+The journey took around 30 minutes and was honestly a s...

 A Cozy Night at Si Nonna’s: Pizza, Croquettes, and a Surprisingly Heartwarming Gelato